nicolashanout/linux/README.md

 68- 0, 0x0, 0x0, 0x0
 69- 0, 0x0, 0x0, 0xffffffff
 ```
 3. We see that with ept = 0, there are a lot more exception or NMI exits (exit 0) and control register access exits (exit 28) than before.
-This is unsurprising as we need to go back into the hypervisor every time we need to look up a page table.
+This is unsurprising as we need to go back into the hypervisor every time we need to look up a page table because kvm is using shadow paging when ept is disabled.
-4. Two major things that changed were the number of exits and the speed.
+4. Two major things that changed were the number of exits of certain types and the speed.
 The VM ran much slower on ept = 0.
 __________________________________________________________________________________________________________________________
 # Assignment 3: Instrumentation via hypercall
 **Heng Jerry Quan** <br>